python-can-define-radio/python-course/classroom_activities/ex_8_turtle_and_functions.md

 # 3
-# Try making the turtle draw a square.
+# Make the turtle draw a square.

 # 4
-# Try making the turtle draw a triangle.
+# Making the turtle draw a triangle.

 # 5